davrec72/clang-meta/README.md

 ## Discussion

+(Only for other implementers or people concerned with the C++ proposals/future standards for reflection etc; most users can skip...)

 ### Reflection

 There are many C++ reflection proposals floating around.
 I believe the way I've done it here is the best.
 I have simply automated generation of reflection properties from the public methods/fields of clang AST nodes and helper types, creating a massive reflection library in a matter of minutes.